17 by Peter Nolan Smith

 After that day Richard and I didn’t see each other for several years.
 I was either working or away in Asia writing novels no one wanted to publish.
 At least my typing was getting better.
 Finally I left the States to live in Thailand.
 I had a baby with my wife In Pattaya.

 In April 2004 I returned to New York.
 My Israeli subleasee had squealed to my landlord in hopes of getting my apartment.
-An eviction notice was issued in both our names.
+An eviction notice had been issued in both our names.
 I threw my tenant out on the street.

-He smiled upon seeing me, then frowned, "I got bad news.
-Lizzie died this week."
+He smiled upon seeing me, and then frowned, “I got bad news.
+Lizzie died this week.”

 “No.”